 The ongoing spread of the novel coronavirus (COVID-19) has developed rapidly in many parts of the world.
 In March 2020, the World Health Organization declared the COVID-19 as a pandemic.
 The pandemic has resulted in quarantines, travel restrictions, and the temporary closure of stores and business facilities in China for the first few months in 2020.
-In addition, the Omicron variant and the Delta variant of COVID-19 began to spread rapidly over the world in 2021 and affected our business, as well as our customers and suppliers and because substantially all of our business operations, and financial condition have been adversely affected for the first half of 2020.
-Our business and results of operations have been resumed to normal level in the second half of 2020.
-The resurgence of COVID-19 variant has caused further impact to our operations.
-Potential impact to our future results of operations will also depend on future developments and new information that may emerge regarding the duration and severity of the COVID-19 and the actions taken by government authorities and other entities to contain the COVID-19 or mitigate its impact, almost all of which are beyond our control.
+In addition, the Omicron variant and the Delta variant of COVID-19 began to spread rapidly over the world in 2021 and 20222 and affected our business, as well as our customers and suppliers and because substantially all of our business operations, and financial condition have been adversely affected.